engineyard/kubernetes-workshop/01-pods-deployments-services.md

     wget -qO- http://10.200.1.5:5000
     seq 5 | xargs -I{} wget -qO- http://10.200.1.5:5000

 But we're still not exposed outside the cluster.
-And our IP will change if our Pod is recreated (due to deployment, scaling, etc..)
+And our IP will change if our Pod is re-created (due to deployment, scaling, etc..)

 If we kill the pod, the replica set will re-create it